 Bias adjustment methods (Methot and Taylor, 2011) were developed without accounting for ρ, and future research should investigate how to account for this bias as well as autocorrelated recruitment deviations.
 In particular, we recommend further investigation of mixed-effects estimation and associated bias-correction methods (Thorson and Kristensen, 2016; Thorson and Minto, 2015) as a generic solution to bias-correction for autocorrelated errors.

 Finally, many parameters are likely to vary over time in stock assessment models, including growth, maturity, selectivity, and productivity (Martell and Stewart, 2014; Thorson et al., In press).
-These processes (e.g., time-varying growth) could affect the interpretation of length composition samples, so neglecting time-varying growth could in some cases appear as autocorrelated recruitment (Butterworth et al., 2003).
+These processes (e.g., time-varying selectivity) could affect the interpretation of length composition samples, so neglecting time-varying selectivity could in some cases appear as autocorrelated recruitment (Butterworth et al., 2003).
 We did not explore the impact of multiple time-varying parameters on estimates of recruitment autocorrelation, and its potential impact remains difficult to predict.
 We therefore recommend ongoing research to develop tools to identify and account for time-varying parameters in stock assessment models.

 5. Conclusions

-We conclude that “External” estimation will likely result in better performance when estimating the magnitude of autocorrelated recruitment when estimation is based on penalized likelihood.
+We conclude that “External” estimation will likely result in better estimates of the magnitude of autocorrelated recruitment when estimation is based on penalized likelihood.
 The estimation of ρ appears to be most important for the forecast period as bias and precision were similar among mis-specified and correctly specified models for the estimation period.
 Consequently, future research should prioritize including ρ in all forecasts regardless of its magnitude and obtaining the best external estimate of ρ possible, especially if forecasts are performed outside of the stock assessment model.
 Unfortunately, even when ρ is fixed at its true value forecast coverage is poor for the first ten years when autocorrelation is high.
-Therefore, rebuilding within 10 years for stocks likely to have autocorrelated recruitment may necessitate updating the assessment more than once during the 10 year period.
+Therefore, rebuilding within 10 years for stocks likely to have autocorrelated recruitment may necessitate updating the assessment more than once during the 10 year period, and, potentially, even more frequently depending on the quality of available data.

 6. Acknowledgements